axiom-org/axiom.org/src/docs/cli-overview.md

 GitHub](https://github.com/axiom-org/axiom/blob/master/ts/src/node/cli-main.ts)
 so if some of its behavior is insufficiently documented, or it's unclear how to achieve it programmatically, you can check there.

+Several of the CLI commands use bucket names.
+A bucket name can optionally have an application tag on it.
+If the application tag is omitted, the application is considered to be `www`.
+For example, in the bucket name `foobar:bazqux`, `foobar` is the application tag and `bazqux` is the name of the bucket itself.